 How To Stop Attention-Seeking Snarls

 The most important thing to do when your beagle is growling in order to get some attention is to ignore it!
 On the surface, this might seem counterintuitive.
-However, if you succumb to the will of your dog and give it the treats or love or whatever else it wants at that moment, it will learn that growling is the best way to receive that thing.
+However, if you succumb to your dog’s will and give it the treats or love or whatever else it wants at that moment, it will learn that growling is the best way to receive that thing.

 This is why it is best to ignore it.
 If you ignore your beagle when it growls for attention, it will eventually stop and find a healthier way to try to get your attention when it needs you for something.